QATPR/QATPR.github.io/WeeklyProgress.md

 <img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/cover1%20printed.jpeg" width ="300">

-It took 2 hours 10 mins and used 33g of PLA.
+It took 2 hour 10 mins and used 33g of PLA.
 We tried fitting the cover onto the PVC pipe.
 It was tightfitted onto the pipe, but i believe that it was too tight.
 The next day, a small crack appeared on the cover.

 After more considerations, we decided to have the entrance be horizontal.
 This allows us to use a smaller motor as the overall load would decrease.
 All the parts have been replaced or edited to be better, except the coil.
 These are the new parts.
+Another difference is that the fasteners enter the open side of the pipe instead of the curved edge of the pipe.
+However both the exits will be at the curved edge.

 <img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/Cover1%202.0.PNG" width ="300"><img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/Cover2%202.0.PNG" width ="300"><img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/box2.PNG" width ="300"><img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/slope.PNG" width ="300"><img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/Assembly2.PNG" width ="300">